-One customer equal One profile.
-It might sound irrelevant or unrealistic to some companies, but this pandemic would most-certainly leave behind few attitudinal shifts (esp. amongst young people) and some buying behavior changes.
+One customer equals one profile.
+It might sound irrelevant or unrealistic to some companies, but this pandemic would most-certainly leave behind few attitudinal shifts (esp. among young people) and some buying behavior changes.
 So, companies need to start thinking of how to engage with the customers beyond just a sale.
 Such as:

 - a.
-Invest into innovative ideas & try to keep your customers engaged on a daily basis via contests, such as Lego Ideas a Lego web shop where you can submit your Lego design and ideas which gets voted by the community & then they announce the winners every week.

-Now, it might sound simple but not many companies are investing in building a day to day engagement channel for the customers today. - b.
-Allow flexibility with subscriptions, let your customer update & modify the subscription bundle as and when they want.
+Invest into innovative ideas and try to keep your customers engaged on a daily basis via contests, such as Lego Ideas a Lego web shop where you can submit your Lego design and ideas which get voted on by the community and winners are announced every week.
+Now, it might sound simple, but not many companies are investing in building a day-to-day engagement channel for the customers today. - b.
+Allow flexibility with subscriptions, let your customer update and modify the subscription bundle as and when they want.
 This will help you reduce the overall percentage of subscription cancellations. - c.
-Improve customer experience with better recommendations based on past order history, cross-sell & upsell etc. All these small functionalities lead to enriched buying experience and adds to customer satisfaction.
+Improve customer experience with better recommendations based on past order history, cross-sell and upsell etc. All these small functionalities lead to enriched buying experience and adds to customer satisfaction.

-iii) Relook at the supply chain
+iii) Relook at the Supply Chain

-One of the areas hardest hit is the supply chain - both on the supply-side and demand-side.
+One of the areas hit hardest is the supply chain - both on the supply-side and demand-side.
 The key to maintain value to the customer is on-quality and on-time delivery.
 So, companies need to relook at the supply chain and tighten all the weak points quickly.

 a.
 Realign your supply network: COVID-19 has clearly put businesses at risk.
-Particularly, ones with high dependency on one geography for instance China for supply of goods, raw materials etc. It might have been a cost-effective move from procurement perspective but now it's high time for companies to re-evaluate their supplier network.
-A good starting point could be to look for alternate suppliers in nearshore.
-Another, long term plan could be to create a transparent multitier supplier network such as tier 1 suppliers, tier 2 supplier etc. as a contingency.
-This will require a very exhaustive risk assessment and mapping of suppliers based on location, business impact etc. but it will help companies to be prepared & avoid closing of manufacturing units/plants in future.
+Particularly, ones with high dependency on one geography - for instance China for supply of goods, raw materials etc. It might have been a cost-exective move from procurement perspective, but now it's high time for companies to re-evaluate their supplier network.
+A good starting point could be to look for alternate suppliers nearshore.
+Another, long-term plan could be to create a transparent multi-tier supplier network such as tier one suppliers, tier two supplier etc. as a contingency.
+This will require a very exhaustive risk assessment and mapping of suppliers based on location, business impact etc. but it will help companies to be prepared and avoid closing of manufacturing units/plants in the future.

 b.
-Demand planning: To make sure you can fulfil customer demand for essential products continuously and not run 'out of stock'.
-It's important to know the realistic end customer demand in order to estimate inventory.
+Demand planning: To make sure you can fulfil customer demand for essential products continuously and not run 'out of stock', it is important to know the realistic end-customer demand in order to estimate inventory.
 So, companies need to work with the sales and operations planning team to get fair estimate of actual demand and optimize the production accordingly.

-This will enable companies to run plants at reduced capacity with limited workforce and yet be able to fulfil end customer necessities.
+This will enable companies to run plants at reduced capacity with limited workforce and yet be able to fulfil end-customer necessities.